coreos/docs/kubernetes/affinity.md

 ip-10-0-0-50.us-west-2.compute.internal    Ready,SchedulingDisabled   47m       beta.kubernetes.io/arch=amd64,beta.kubernetes.io/instance-type=m3.medium,beta.kubernetes.io/os=linux,failure-domain.beta.kubernetes.io/region=us-west-2,failure-domain.beta.kubernetes.io/zone=us-west-2c,kubernetes.io/hostname=ip-10-0-0-50.us-west-2.compute.internal
 ```

-If we add the `hello=world` key to one of our nodes, the `nginx` pod will get scheduled to that node.
+If we add the `example.com/load-balancer=true` key to one of our nodes, the `nginx` pod will get scheduled to that node.
-Once we have the `hello` key set to `world`, the `nginx` pod will have a node to be assigned to and it will automatically start running.
+Once we have the `example.com/load-balancer` key set to `true`, the `nginx` pod will be scheduled.

 ```
 $ kubectl get pods